-Each year, three to six PhD students are accepted into this program, providing a collegial environment in which PhD students can interact with faculty daily.
+Each year, three to six PhD students are accepted into the PhD in Economics program, providing a collegial environment in which students can interact with faculty daily.
 Drexel LeBow’s PhD in Economics program specializes in the following fields:

 - International Trade